 The House of Clive Staples Lewis is a community of brothers at The King’s College in common pursuit of Christ’s Lordship in all things.
-It’s a band of nerdy guys seeking fellowship over Lord of the Rings, pipe-smoking, frozen pizza, and late night theological debates.
 Its history is defined by key individuals who shaped the house spiritually and intellectually, displaying both excellent leadership and effective communication.
 In all pursuits, men of Lewis seek to embody their house virtues.
 Inspired by their namesake and striving for lives marked by wisdom, discipleship, fellowship, and service, gentlemen of Lewis believe that those men who do the most for this world are those who think most of the next.
 When faced with tough decisions within New York City, men of Lewis look to Christ for wisdom and perseverance.
-Like their namesake, men in the house enjoy laugher late into the night, and close personal conversations.
+Like their namesake, men in the house enjoy laughter late into the night, and close personal conversations.

 The House Crest of C.S.
 Lewis

 Shield: The structure of the crest is in the shape of a continental shield, representing the continental divide between Europe and America.
 Europe is the home continent for England, the land of our namesake’s birth, life and death.
 North America is the home continent for New York City, the location of our house and the place where we, as a band of brothers, foster a tradition of excellence and pursuit of truth, shaping Lewis Men to lead with honor.

 Colors: The colors of our shield are representative of the characteristics within our house and speak to the values for which we stand.